 A Day in Hawke's Bay

 Hawke’s Bay Region on the east coast of New Zealand’s North Island is known for its vineyards, fresh produce, art deco buildings and sunny days.
-The region has a rich history including rebuilding from a 7.8 magnitude earthquake that struck the area in 1931 - New Zealand’s deadliest recorded natural disaster.
+The region has a rich history, including rebuilding from a 7.8 magnitude earthquake that struck the area in 1931.
+This was New Zealand’s deadliest recorded natural disaster.

 While I find the earthquake history interesting, I went to Hawke's Bay to discover a different history - my family history.
 My dad and his family are from the Hawke’s Bay town of Hastings - my grandfather was actually a baby in a stroller on the streets of Napier when the earthquake hit.
-The purpose was of my trip was to see family that I haven't seen in ages and even meet some cousins for the very first time.
+The purpose was of my trip was to see family that I hadn't seen in ages, or had never met before.

 Six hours later, we were still at the gate - crouched in a cramped corner with several others who were also trying to suck a sufficient amount of phone charge out of a power point.
 I was about ready to give up on our plans for the weekend when an announcement came over the loud speaker that we were FINALLY able to board.

 A solid seven hours later and our flight managed to take off into what was now a flawless blue sky.
-We flew above the mountains and rolling green hills of the North Island before landing in Napier into the smiling faces of my cousin Fiona and her kids.
+We flew above the mountains and rolling green hills of the North Island before landing in Napier.
+We were greeted by the smiling faces of my cousin Fiona and her kids.
 In what was less than 24 hours in the Hawke's Bay, they showed us just how beautiful their home is.

 Here are some of the things that we got up to this weekend: